amir20/dozzle/docs/guide/authentication.md

 :::

-Note that only the duration is supported.
+Note that only duration is supported.
 You can only use `s`, `m`, `h` for seconds, minutes and hours respectively.

 ## Generating users.yml

-Dozzle has a builtin `generate` command to generate `users.yml`.
+Dozzle has a built-in `generate` command to generate `users.yml`.
 Here is an example:

 ```sh
 docker run amir20/dozzle generate admin --password password --email test@email.net --name "John Doe" > users.yml